 In April 2001, the Club moved from Thompson Elementary to a 3,000 square foot leased facility located in the South County at 683 27th Avenue, Vero Beach.

 In December 2001, the Club opened its second branch, Boys and Girls club of Sebastian in a 4,800 square foot rented facility, located at 250 Sebastian Boulevard, in the city of Sebastian.

-In April 2002, Jay McNamara was elected as Chairman of the Board and continues to serve in that capacity today.
+In April 2002, Jay McNamara was elected as Chairman of the Board and served in that capacity until July 2013.

 On May 1, 2005, construction began for Phase I of the new Sebastian Branch located at 1415 Friendship Lane.
 Land for this facility was donated by the City.
 The Club opened on January 26, 2006.

-On May 15, 2006, the Club signed a Memorandum of Understanding with the City of Fellsmere to begin plans for a new club there, which is scheduled to open in September 2010.
+On May 15, 2006, the Club signed a Memorandum of Understanding with the City of Fellsmere to begin plans for a new club.
+The club opened in November 2010.